jskeet/DemoCode/Drums/index.md

 - (Internal) Consider generating/writing C# code from schema to have a cleaner model

 # Version history

+## Version 1.0.0-alpha06 (2020-08-11)

+This is the first version with a complete new user interface implementation.
+While much of it looks the same as previous versions, it's all changed under the hood - which means there may well be some bugs lurking.
+On the other hand, there are plenty of new features too:

+- Better instrument recording and a cleaner Instrument Explorer interface.
+- Early support for the Aerophone AE-10.
+Yes, I realize the Aerophone isn't a drum kit, but it uses the same protocol for configuration (at least largely).
+There are various known issues with this at the moment, particularly around the Chorus/Reverb/MFX schema being very, very incomplete.
+- "Schema Explorer" allowing you to inspect the containers and fields for any supported instrument.
+- Many updates to schema aspects which were inaccurate in previous releases.

 ## Version 1.0.0-alpha05 (2020-05-24)